acidtone/wbdv-winter-2020/materials/cpnt200/assignments/assignment-2/README.md

     - Create a custom Page template for this content.
 Maybe display these posts in a grid?
   - Contact Us
     - Integrate a Contact Form using Contact Form 7
-    - Embed an interactive Google Map (not just an image) displaying the fake address for the law firm (see plugin instructions below).
+    - Embed an interactive map (Google, OpenLayers, Leaflet, etc) displaying the fake address for the law firm (see plugin instructions below).
 - Create a global navigation menu:
   - that lists the above Pages;
   - denotes the current page the user is on.
 - Install WordPress plugins that perform the following features:
   - Contact Form 7
   - Search engine optimization
-  - Embedded Google Map
+  - Embedded Map (if required/recommended/convenient)

+## Requirements
+- You may not use any pre-built themes (exception below).
+- You may use code examples from the following sources without attribution:
+  - Underscores starter WP theme;
+  - Wordpress Codex;
+  - Code provided as course material.
+- You may adapt code from other sources but you must document and attribute code that is not yours.
+- Final website must be deployed to a live server (see Submission Requirements below).

 ## Deliverables and Rubric
 5 points will be given to each of the following deliverables: